supa2/Automaton/Automaton-Machine-class.md

 }
 ```

-Just before a state change the state machine calls the event loop with the *ATM_ON_SWITCH* event.
+Just before every state change (and just before the onSwitch() callback, see below) the state machine calls the event loop with an *ATM_ON_SWITCH* event.
 In that case the 'next' variable contains the new state and the 'current' variable contains the old (present) state.

 Failing to implement the event() method in a subclass generates the following compiler error: